Janaína: Club career

 Jana began playing futsal and progressed to playing football for her local team União Messejana, where she won the Ceará state league in 2005.
 In 2008 she attended a trial for Santos alongside 400 hopefuls and was one of two players to be signed up.

-Jana signed with S.C.
+Jana subsequently played for Centro Olímpico, Zorky Krasnogorsk, São José and Caucaia before returning to Santos in 2015.
+In 2017, after a spell with Corinthians/Audax, she signed with S.C.
 Braga for the 2017–18 Campeonato Nacional de Futebol Feminino season and quickly became an important player for the club.

 After short stints in her homeland with Palmeiras and Grêmio, Jana returned to Portuguese football in August 2021, agreeing to join Famalicão.
+After leaving the latter in 2022, she began the 2023 season nursing an injury, before signing for Botafogo on 3 March.

+On 29 January 2024, Santos announced the return of Jana for a third spell.

 International career

 Jana was part of the Brazil under-20 selection at the 2008 South American U-20 Women's Championship and subsequent 2008 FIFA U-20 Women's World Cup.
 In December 2009, she won four caps for the senior Brazil women's national football team at the 2009 International Women's Football Tournament of City of São Paulo, including a debut against Chile.

 She made a further appearance for Brazil in September 2013, in a 1–0 win over New Zealand at the 2013 Valais Women's Cup.